grantsrb/cogmtc/README.md

     "min_lr": float
         the minimum learning rate allowed by the scheduler "loss_fxn": str
-        the name of the class to use for the loss function. i.e.
+        the name of the function from the torch.nn.functional package to use for the loss function. i.e. "cross_entropy" or "mse_loss" "preprocessor": str
-        "CrossEntropyLoss"
-    "preprocessor": str
         the name of the preprocessing function. this function operates directly on observations from the environment before they are